lindaperez/20_bk_AI_Covid19-Risk/ML_Analysis_Summary.md

     - Gradient Boosting Classifier
     - Easy Ensemble Classifier
     - Deep Learning
-and try to figure out the optimal combination to indicate the high risk to the potential patients effectively.
+<br> and try to figure out the optimal combination to indicate the high risk to the potential patients effectively.

 ## Feature Importance Overview
 By using Gradient Boosting Classifier, we can get following feature importance overview of each combination.